Flambards Theme Park: Dispersal

 In December 2024, a family who had donated a wartime nurse's uniform for display at the theme park requested its return after the park permanently closed.
 Flambards indicated a willingness to return family heirlooms but raised concerns about "opening the floodgates" to additional claims.
 In a BBC Radio Cornwall interview, Ian Cunningham, CEO of Livingstone Leisure—the company behind Flambards—provided updates on the future of the closed park.
 He emphasized their commitment to keeping the Victorian Village and Indoor Displays collection together, stating that all options were being explored to ensure their preservation, though he acknowledged that this task would become more challenging over time.
 Regarding the rest of the park, Cunningham shared that most of the rides had been sold, and no decisions had yet been made about the future of the brownfield site.

-Lay's Auctioneers of Penzance announced 'The Flambards Sale' in February 2025, a three day auction to sell off Flambard's Assets.
+Lay's Auctioneers of Penzance announced 'The Flambards Sale' in February 2025, a three day auction to sell off Flambards Theme Park's assets.
 Lay's stated that they had been on-site since December 2024, cataloguing the thousands of extraordinary items that were to be sold.
 The complete catalogue was unveiled on 21 February 2025, including most of the items from the indoor exhibitions, such as the Victorian Village, Britain in the Blitz, War Gallery, and Aviation Gallery, along with catering equipment and various general items from around the park.

 The announcement of the auction led to numerous attempts by various parties to save the collection.
 On 13 March, Lay's revealed that the Victorian Village had been sold in its entirety to Kynren, who plans to relocate and preserve the exhibition, transforming it "into a spectacular new show at the attraction set to open in 2026."
 Lay's auctioned the remaining 700 lots on 26 and 27 March 2025, which prominently featured the Britain in the Blitz Collection, the Concorde Experience, and the Shackleton Cockpit, amongst other items from around the park.

 Attractions

-Family fun
+Final attractions

-The Main Rides and Attractions located at Flambards prior to the permanent closure were as follows.
+The main rides and attractions located at Flambards Theme Park prior to the permanent closure were as follows.